1

 Want to be involved?
 Everyone is welcome to NWAC meetings!

 Want to get involved in the fight against noxious weeds in Colorado?
-We invite you to join the conversation at our quarterly Noxious Weed Advisory Committee meetings.
+We invite you to join the conversation at our quarterly Noxious Weed Advisory Committee (NWAC) meetings.
+We advertise upcoming meetings on the NWAC webpage and in the newsletter.

 These meetings are open to the public, and we welcome anyone interested in protecting our state's natural beauty and ecosystems.
+The NWAC meets four times a year: twice at the Colorado Department of Agriculture office in Broomfield, once in the Front Range with a field trip, and a fourth time for an overnight field trip.
 Come learn about our work and share your ideas as we work together to manage noxious weeds across Colorado.

 A group of 25 people poses for a photo on a boat landing with multiple rafts on the right side, and the Yampa River in the background